AbhinandanAdhikari/Sample/README.md

 # Built-in Annotations in Java
 There are several Built-in Annotations in Java, they are categorised into two:

-## Built-in Annotations that are applied to Java Code
+## Built-in Annotations applied to Java Code
 - [@Override](#override)
 - [@Deprecated](#deprecated)
 - [@SuppressWarnings](#supresswarnings)
 - [@FunctionalInterface](#functionalinterface)
 <br></br>

-## Built-in Annotations that are applied to Other Annotations
+## Built-in Annotations applied to Other Annotations
 - [@Retention](#retention)
 - [@Documented](#documented)
 - [@Target](#target)